mani-hash/mani-amdt-clone/README.md

 # mani-amdt-clone

-Small sample project of a small assignment
+Small sample project of an assignment

 Feel free to use the code